 In fact, the real problem was precisely that we were daring to address the historically forbidden subject of the human condition—that we were daring to think, and think very deeply, not not think.
 Indeed, the three judges in the Court of Appeal, led by Justice David Hodgson, recognised that the real problem was the confronting nature of Jeremy’s work when they unanimously found that important submissions ‘were not adequately considered by the primary judge’, including that the work can make ‘those who take the trouble to grapple with it uncomfortable’ because it ‘involves reflections on subject-matter including the purpose of human existence which may, of its nature, cause an adverse reaction as it touches upon issues which some would regard as threatening to their ideals, values or even world views’!
 As Tim Macartney-Snape explained in the nationwide, prominent, page 7, full-page newspaper after our major court victory, it was an extremely hard-won and an incalculably precious victory against those who wanted to destroy us for daring to address the issue of the human condition—the one issue that had to be addressed and solved for there to be a future for the human race.

 Yes, the unanimous ruling made by the three Appeal Court judges was of incalculable importance in the history of the human journey from ignorance to enlightenment.
-Humanity’s—and our little group’s—gratitude to them is immense; especially to Justice Hodgson, a Rhodes Scholar who was widely regarded as one of the greatest judicial minds of his generation and who ‘from an early age…had been fascinated by what went on inside the [human] head’ and had written a number of books on the study of ‘consciousness’, and was said to be ‘blessed with flawless logic’ and to ‘fit the description of Plato’s “philosopher king”’ (Obituary, The Sydney Morning Herald, 4 Sep.
+Humanity’s—and our little group’s—gratitude to them is immense; especially to Justice Hodgson, a Rhodes Scholar who was, according to a former Chief Justice of the Federal Court of Australia, ‘one of the finest judges who ever graced a court in this country’ () and who ‘from an early age…had been fascinated by what went on inside the [human] head’ and had written a number of books on the study of ‘consciousness’, and was said to be ‘blessed with flawless logic’ and to ‘fit the description of Plato’s “philosopher king”’ (Obituary, The Sydney Morning Herald, 4 Sep.
 2012; see ).